 The Department also has a placement programme, organized by the DSE-Economics Placement Cell, that successfully places students in attractive corporate jobs and summer internships.
 Since its inception in 1998, the Placement Cell has been committed to widening the options available to students in terms of careers and in enabling them to make informed choices regarding these options.
-A wide range of profiles are offered on campus comprising Business Analytics, Risk Advisory, Marketing and Sales, Management Consulting, Investment Banking, Macroeconomic and Statistical Modelling and Forecasting and Media & Publishing, both for summer internships and final placements.
-Recruiters on campus have included Reliance Industries, JP Morgan Chase & Co., Nomura, Goldman Sachs, Credit Suisse, Bajaj Finserv, American Express, Samsung, Wells Fargo, D.E.
-Shaw & Co., CitiBank, CitiCorp, Proctor and Gamble, PayPal, Kotak Mahindra Bank, Accenture, ANZ Group, Amazon, HDFC Bank, IDFC First Bank, EXL Analytics, Experian, ICICI Bank, Royal Bank of Scotland, Barclays, EXIM Bank, PwC DIAC, Deloitte, Munich Re, Mastercard, Brillio, JM Financial, Optum- United Health Group, Moody's Analytics, Piramal, Ernst & Young, Hindustan Times, Bennett Coleman & Co., FICO and others.
+A wide range of profiles are offered on campus comprising Business Analytics, Risk Advisory, Management Consulting, Investment Banking, Marketing and Sales, Research and Development, Macroeconomic and Statistical Modelling and Forecasting and Media & Publishing, both for summer internships and final placements.
+Recruiters on campus have included JP Morgan Chase & Co., Nomura, Credit Suisse, UBS, Bajaj Finserv, American Express, Bank of America, Standard Chartered, Wells Fargo, PwC DIAC, Deloitte, Mastercard, CitiBank, CitiCorp, Nestle, Proctor and Gamble, AB InBev, ITC, PayPal, Accenture, ANZ Group, Amazon, Flipkart, HDFC Bank, IDFC First Bank, ICICI Bank, Royal Bank of Scotland, Societe Generale, Kotak Mahindra Bank, Fractal Analytics, Fisher Jordan, Barclays, Ola, EXL Analytics, Experian, Brillio, Genpact, Indus Insights and others.

-The Placement Cell goes beyond traditional placement activities to create opportunities for the growth of students through interactive sessions and workshops such as those for resume building, software training in R, MS Office etc., improving interviewing skills, and understanding various career options.
-In 2012, the Cell started a Mentorship Programme to help the incoming M.A. students to perform well during the placement season in addition to coping with the demands of their academic schedule.
+The Placement Cell goes beyond traditional placement activities to create opportunities for the growth of students through interactive sessions and workshops such as those for resume building, case workshops, improving interviewing skills, understanding numerous career options and talks from various industry leaders.
+In 2012, the Cell started a Mentorship Programme to familiarise the incoming M.A. students with the placement processes and guide them throughout